UltiPro/Console-Messanger/README.md

-# Console-Messanger
+# Console-Messenger
-Console Messanger created by Patryk 'UltiPro' Wójtowicz using Python and RSA encryption.
+Console Messenger created by Patryk 'UltiPro' Wójtowicz using Python and RSA encryption.